 Plum and rhubarb crumble, also known as rhubarb crisp, is a classic and comforting British dessert.
 This easy rhubarb crumble is bursting with sticky caramelised fruit and finished with a traditional crispy crumble topping.
 Its made extra special with the addition of juicy plums, which adds an natural kick of sweetness to balance out the tart rhubarb.

-The middle of summer is the best and most productive time for rhubarb.
-If you've ever grown your own you will know that at this time of year it goes crazy.
+The middle of summer is the best and most productive time of year for rhubarb.
+If you've ever grown your own, you will know that at this time of year it goes crazy.
 Rhubarb crumble is always the first recipe on the list when a large batch of this tart and lovely fruit is ready.
-Rhubarb galette is a close second.

 By happy coincidence, mid summer also brings with it plump and juicy plums.
 Plums and rhubarb were just meant to be together when it comes to a crumble.
-One balances out another perfectly they both roast and breakdown at pretty much the same speed.
-So producing a sweet and sticky fruit filling, which bubbles up through the crisp and sugary crumble.
+One balances out the other perfectly they both roast down into a deliciously sweet and sticky filling.

 🥘 Ingredients